 Computational Systems Biology & Medicine

 In biomedical engineering, computational modeling is used to help researchers gain an enhanced understanding of complex biological processes.
 It has many applications in medicine, which include improving our understanding of human physiology, visualizing and interpreting experimental data, and designing novel therapies.
-Below, learn more about ongoing research in computational modeling from investigators in the MU-MCW Department of Biomedical Engineering.
+Below, learn more about ongoing research involving computational modeling from investigators in the MU-MCW Department of Biomedical Engineering.

 Computational Systems Biology & Medicine Laboratories